 Many scientists thought Ridley Scott's 2015 movie was one of the most realistic sci-fi films ever made.
 It was perceived by many spectators to be so accurate that they actually thought it was based on a true story.
 Much of the agriculture science is correct and most scientists think that the movie's imagery of Mars is spot on.

 Perhaps the hardest part of the movie was getting NASA right.
 Astronaut Clayton Anderson talked about how The Martian nailed its depiction of NASA:

 Rather for me, the highlight was the film’s refreshing and inspiring depiction of NASA.
 I’m not talking about physical depictions mind you (the Vertical Assembly Building does not reside at the Johnson Space Center) but instead the film’s sense of an ever-present drive on the part of NASA employees to pull together to win the day, even in the midst of seemingly insurmountable odds.
 Just as I witnessed so often throughout my own 30-year NASA career, a team of ordinary, caring people with little regard to their personal needs put in just a little bit extra, to do something extraordinary.

-#2 on The Best Mars Moviessee more on The Martian
+#9 on Best Michael Peña Moviessee more on The Martian

 In Fritz Lang's 1929 German silent film, a scientist blasts off to the moon in search of gold.
 Woman in the Moon is often cited as the first science fiction film.
 It is also the first time the blast-off countdown from 10 to 1 is used on celluloid.
 It's the same countdown that NASA would eventually use for all their launches.